tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25+19

+Minor patch noise.

+Rework jvm_path() to match other platforms, as sun_java_launcher_is_altjvm() has been removed.

 Cleanup: Remove more Studio-specific flags, still present in DTrace.
-This doesn't make DTrace build, but is one prroblem less.
+This doesn't make DTrace build, but is one problem less.

 25+18